 The Potential Drawbacks to Consider (The Cons)

-The Theoretical vs. Practical Application Gap
+The Theoretical vs. Practical Application Gap in the google ux design certificate

 The “You Get Out What You Put In” Dilemma